How to Install RV Skirting DIY Video

 How to install RV Skirting

 1. Once your kit arrives, mark the locations of where you plan to mount your fasteners.
 Mark just above the area you are planning to mount the studs.
-Place a fastener at every point that the fabric will start and stop around objects, as well as approx. 10” intervals in between these points.
+Place a fastener at every point that the fabric will start and stop around objects.
+Spacing should a Maximum or 10” or less for screw in studs or Maximum 5″ when using the 3M adhesive studs.

 2. Now it is time to install the studs.
 If you are installing using the self-tapping screw stud style fasteners, there is no surface prep required and they can be simply screwed into the RV.
 Be careful not to over tighten the screw and a small dab of silicone helps to seal off the drill hole.